as mobile phones as well as collaboration tools and personal publishing. It highlights the

 Online Safety depends on effective practice at a number of levels

 - Responsible ICT use by all staff and students; encouraged by education and made explicit through published policies.

 - Sound implementation of e-safety policy in both administration and curriculum,including secure school network design and use.

 - Safe and secure internet provision by Edutech Solutions Ltd.

 Our e-Safety Policy has been written by the school, building on that proposed by BECTA e-Safety Policy and government guidance.
 It has been agreed by senior management and approved by governors.

-An e-Safety Coordinator (Mr Hughes) and a named governor takes responsibility for e-Safety.
+An Online Safety Coordinator and a named governor takes responsibility for Online Safety.

-The e-Safety Policy and its implementation will be reviewed annually.
+The Online Safety Policy and its implementation will be reviewed annually.

 Safer Internet Day